quick-lab/SARS-CoV-2/README.md

 # Versions

 Schemes have now been separated via length, for ease of use.
-So, the classic 400bp v5.0.0 scheme is now designated as v5.0.0_400 (See Versioning) and is found in the "400" directory.
-The major and minor version refer the mask used in the scheme generation, so for example, all v5.2.0 schemes will cover the same variants regardless of amplicon length.
+So, the classic 400bp v5.0.0 scheme is now designated as v5.0.0_400 (See Versioning) and is found in the "400s" directory.
+The major and minor version refer the mask used in the scheme generation, so for example, all v5.2.0 schemes will cover the same variants regardless of Amplicon length.

 ## v5.0.0